dreamking60/d3-start-to-finish-leanpub/manuscript/06 PRACTICAL Load the data.md

 ## Overview

 Open `d3-start-to-finish/step2` in your text editor.
-The file structure is:
+The file structure is (new directories and files shown in red):

 ```
 step2
+markua-start-insert
 ├── data
 │   └── data.csv
+markua-end-insert
 ├── index.html
+markua-start-insert
 └── js
     ├── lib
     │   └── d3.min.js
     └── main.js
+markua-end-insert
 ```

 There are three new directories: `data`, `js` and `js/lib`. `data` is where the data is located and `js` is where JavaScript files live. `js/lib` contains libraries such as D3.